kengz/aiva/docs/DEVELOPMENT.md

 >Overall, you need only to ensure your scripts/module functions return the correct JSON `msg`, and we handle the rest for you.

 With such pattern, you can chain multiple function calls that bounce among different `<lang>`.
 Example use case: retrieve data from Ruby on Rails app, pass to Java to run algorithms, then to Python for data analysis, then back to Node.js interface.

+#### "Ma look!
+No hand(ler)s!"

+"Do I really have to add a handler to reply a JSON `msg` for **every** function I call?".
+That's really cumbersome.

+To streamline polyglot development further we've made the `client.<lang>`'s automatically try to compile a proper reply JSON `msg`, using the original `msg` it receives for invoking a function.

+What this means is you can call a **module** by its name, and its **function** by specifying the dotpath (if it's nested), then providing a valid `input` format (single argument for now).

+On receiving a `msg`, the `client.<lang>` tries to call the function by passing `msg`.
+If that throws an exception, it retries by passing `msg.input`.
+After the function executes and returns the result, `client.<lang>`'s handler will check if the reply is a valid JSON, and if not, will make it into one via `correctJSON(reply, msg)` by extracting the information needed from the received `msg`.

 ## Unit Tests